 It may seem harmless to find your parrot drooling, but this isn’t the case.
 A parrot’s beak and tongue are almost always dry, especially the tip of the tongue.

-You won’t find your parrot drooling out extra saliva, as there shouldn’t be extra saliva in the mouth that would allow this to happen.
+You won’t find your parrot drooling surplus saliva, as there shouldn’t be extra saliva in the mouth.

 Do Parrots Drool?

 It’s unnatural for a parrot to drool because saliva isn’t needed in the beak.
-In fact, the inside of a healthy parrot’s beak is almost always dry.
-Even the tongue will be dry, especially at the tip.
+The inside of a healthy parrot’s beak is almost always dry; even the tongue will be dry, especially at the tip.

 Saliva doesn’t appear until further down the esophagus, where it’s used to lubricate the throat and break down food.
 Saliva should never come up the throat of its own volition.

-Even if it doesn’t seem like your parrot is drooling saliva, you should take action.
-Parrots should never be:
+You should take action even if it doesn’t seem like your parrot is drooling saliva.
+Parrots should never:

-- Allowing the liquid to drain from their inner throat
+- Allow any liquid to drain from the inner throat

-You should take your pet to a vet immediately.
-Digestive issues that cause your parrot to leak fluid from its beak are severe.
-If it’s a canker, you may have a short amount of time to resolve the issue before it becomes deadly.
+Digestive issues that cause a parrot to leak fluid from its beak are severe.
+If it’s due to canker, you may only have a small amount of time to resolve the issue before it becomes life-threatening.

 Do Parrots Have Salivary Glands?

-Humans possess anywhere between 800-1000 salivary glands spread across the tongue, palate, and mouth.
-While parrots also have them, they are far less in number.
+Humans have 800-1000 salivary glands spread across the tongue, palate, and mouth.
+While parrots also have salivary glands, they’re fewer in number.

-Even their taste buds are significantly less, at 300 in comparison to our 10,000.
 The placement of the major salivary glands is also different, so the tip of the tongue is dry.
-This is due to the way saliva is used in birds’ digestive systems.
+This is due to how saliva is used in birds’ digestive systems.

 Do Parrots Have Saliva?

 Parrots use saliva to lubricate their throats and assist in consuming solid food.
-However, the saliva doesn’t rise to the beak.
-Instead, it coats the esophagus and crop, as well as the pharynx.
+However, the saliva doesn’t rise to the beak; it coats the esophagus, crop, and pharynx.

-Of course, some saliva does come back up when parrots regurgitate food.
-However, this will be a small amount and unnoticeable to the human eye.
-You will see mushy, partially digested food.
-It will not look like drooling.
+Of course, some saliva does emerge when parrots regurgitate food.
+However, this will be a small amount.
+You’ll see mushy, partially digested food, but it won’t look like drooling.

-Because of that, there’s no danger of you diagnosing your parrot with canker after watching it regurgitate.
-If your parrot is coughing or gagging up undigested food, this will be an obvious process.
-It will involve bobbing its head, extending its neck, and even flapping its wings.
+This will be an obvious process if your parrot is coughing or gagging up undigested food, as it’ll involve bobbing its head, extending its neck, and even flapping its wings.

 Canker Symptoms In Parrots

 Parrots are good at hiding sickness, which can be a problem.
-By the time your parrot begins showing symptoms of canker, its health is in jeopardy.
+When your parrot begins showing symptoms of canker, its health is in jeopardy.

-Some birds may even remain subclinical carriers (not severe enough to show symptoms) for years.
-They will silently spread the parasite in shared water bowls and cages.
-Budgerigars are at the greatest risk, followed by cockatiels.
-The most notable symptom in parrots is necrotic lesions in the:
+For years, some birds may remain subclinical carriers (not severe enough to show symptoms).
+They’ll silently spread the parasite in shared water bowls and cages.

-The drooling caused by the inflammation and ulcers will be apparent around the beak.
-The feathers may become dull in color, ashy, or fall out.
-The plumage will have a moist, unhealthy look.
+The drooling caused by the inflammation and ulcers will appear around the beak.
+The feathers may become dull in color, ashy, or fall out, and the plumage will have a moist, unhealthy look.